In about 30 minutes you can repair the electrical wiring in almost any lamp—and make it safe as well.

 When you connect the new socket, don’t reuse the bare ends of the wires.
 Some of the tiny strands of wire are probably broken.
 Cut them off and strip away 1/2 in. of insulation with a wire stripper (Photo 3).
 Using a wire stripper is almost foolproof, as long as you choose the correct pair of notches to bite through the wire’s insulation.
 Most wire strippers are sized for solid wire, rather than the slightly larger stranded wire used in lamp cords.
 You can get around this problem by using the next larger pair of notches.
 Since most lamp wires are 18 gauge, start with the notches labeled 16.
 If the stripper won’t remove the insulation, use smaller notches.
 If the stripper removes strands of wire, cut off an inch of cord and start over using larger notches.

-When you connect the wires to the new socket, the neutral wire must connect to the silver screw (Photo 4).
+When you connect the wires to the new socket for this how to rewire a lamp project, the neutral wire must connect to the silver screw (Photo 4).
 To identify the neutral wire, start at the plug.
 The wider plug blade is connected to the neutral wire, and you’ll find that the neutral wire is distinguished from the “hot” wire.
 The two wires may be different colors, there may be printing on one or the other, or there may be tiny ribs or indentations in the plastic covering the neutral wire.
-If your old plug blades are of equal width, replace the plug and cord along with the socket.
+If your old plug blades are of equal width, replace the plug and cord along with the socket for this how to rewire a lamp project.

 Photo 1: A grommet protects the new cord